-This course compares the traditional Montessori Method of teaching language and literacy with the current public school system’s method based on best practices.
-Students will examine comparable components of reading instruction in the public sector based on current research as contrasted with Montessori practices.
+This course will focus on comparing the traditional Montessori Method of teaching language and literacy with the current public school system's method based on best practices.
+Students will critically and systematically examine comparable components of reading instruction in the public sector based on current research as contrasted with Montessori practices.
 This examination will not only look at reading instruction, but also the appreciation of literature.
+(3 credits)

 - ECE 101: Introduction to Early Childhood Education